 - Beeswax – makes this deodorant thick enough to apply using a tube style container.
 You can leave it out and tinker with the ratios of arrowroot and clay to make it a thick paste to apply with your fingers.
 Or, you can use a smidge less beeswax and apply it like a salve, if you’d like to avoid a plastic container altogether.
 (See the next note.)
 Vegans can use roughly half as much candelilla wax instead.

 - Essential Oils – I use this blend mostly for scent and natural fragrance, but tea tree is antimicrobial and useful for body odor, while lavender is skin soothing.
-You can use other scents, if you prefer.
+You can certainly use other essential oils or essential oil blends if you’d like.

 This recipe does not contain baking soda, since many people find it irritates their skin.
 You can add some in though, if you’d like, swapping out some of the kaolin clay or arrowroot powder.

 The consistency, scent and texture of your basic ingredients will vary depending upon where you bought them, how they’ve been stored, what season it is and so forth.
 Everything in this recipe is adjustable and flexible.
 Don’t be afraid to remelt and change up things if you find it too soft, too hard or not exactly as you’d like it to be!

 About plastic containers:

 Normally, I try to avoid storing homemade body products in plastic, however, some old deodorant tubes are what I had on hand to use and for some reason, that didn’t cross my mind as it normally would.

 Not long after making and using though, the disconnect between combining a plastic container with a product I was hoping would help with my higher risk of breast cancer (my mom & grandma had it pre-menopause) finally dawned on me, so I scooped it out and now keep it in a glass container.

 DIY Herbal Deodorant for Women’s Health